liuhongyao99cs/ano-00/README.md

 ## Install WiKV in LAPTOP RTX 5080 with Linux x86-64
-### First, create an virtual env with the dependencies in the folder
 1. Setup virtual python env in miniconda3 and install dependencies
    ```bash
    cd DOWNLOAD_PATH/WiKV